ARCHER2-HPC/archer2-docs/docs/software-libraries/boost.md

 - `module load boost`

-The C++ compiler wrapper `CC` will introduce the apprpropriate options to compile an application against the Boost libraries.
+The C++ compiler wrapper `CC` will introduce the appropriate options to compile an application against the Boost libraries.
 The other compiler wrappers (`cc` and `ftn`) do not introduce these options.